mgmeisinger/Py2.0-Security-Suite/P1_Authenticator/README.md

 <br/>

 ### Structure of "password.txt":
-* First line is username
+* First line is username.
-* Next line is the corresponding password hash
+* Next line is the corresponding password hash.
 * And so on.
 * **Leave a blank line at the end of file.**